Taal records short phreatic event

-The Philippine Institute of Volcanology and Seismology (PHIVOLCS) on Thursday reported the occurrence of a short-lived phreatic event in Taal Volcano in the Batangas province.
+The Philippine Institute of Volcanology and Seismology (Phivolcs) on Thursday reported the occurrence of a short-lived phreatic event in Taal Volcano in Batangas.

 Moreover, the seismic bureau’s 24-hour monitoring from midnight on Wednesday showed that four volcanic tremors were recorded in the volcano.